Pantothenic Acid (PANTOTHENIC ACID (VITAMIN B5)) Overview Information

 Pantothenic Acid (PANTOTHENIC ACID (VITAMIN B5)) Side Effects & Safety

-Pantothenic acid is LIKELY SAFE for most people when used in appropriate amounts.
+Pantothenic acid is LIKELY SAFE for most people when taken by mouth in appropriate amounts.
 The recommended amount for adults is 5 mg per day.
 Even larger amounts seem to be safe for some people, but taking larger amounts increases the chance of having side effects such as diarrhea.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Pantothenic acid is LIKELY SAFE when taken in recommended amounts of 6 mg per day during pregnancy and 7 mg per day during breast-feeding.
-But it is not known if taking more than this amount is safe.
+However, it is not known if taking more than this amount is safe.
+Avoid using larger amounts of pantothenic acid.

 Pantothenic Acid (PANTOTHENIC ACID (VITAMIN B5)) Dosing